How to create a course outline with real examples

 The style of your course is up to you, and the method of content delivery you think will make the most sense for your subject matter and students may differ from course to course—even section by section or lesson by lesson.
 There are five basic content types that are most often found on Teachable creators’ courses: text and photo, PDFs and downloadables, slide decks, screen recordings, and video.
 Since people have different learning styles, incorporating a combination of content types will enhance student learning.
 We break them down to help you better understand which might be ideal for your course.

-Text and photos: easy and quick; best used for simple concepts or lessons that can be demonstrated in a format that’s most similar to a blog post or article
+- Text and photos: easy and quick; best used for simple concepts or lessons that can be demonstrated in a format that’s most similar to a blog post or article.
+Just be cognizant that not everyone learns best by reading, and if your lesson has multiple steps, perhaps blocks of texts and pictures aren’t the best option.

-PDFs and downloadables: include spreadsheets, workbooks, cheat sheets, resource material, checklists, etc. that can easily be referenced; not ideal for complex subjects that require walkthroughs or explanations of why
+- PDFs and downloadables: include spreadsheets, workbooks, cheat sheets, resource material, checklists, etc. that can easily be referenced; not ideal for complex subjects that require walkthroughs or explanations of why.

-Slides: visually emphasize your points; walks students through material one step at a time
+- Slides: visually emphasize your points; walks students through material one step at a time

+- Screen recordings and videos: ideal for complex topics that need step-by-step attention as well as explanation and demonstration; provides more interaction with students and gives a more personalized instructional experience.
 Screen recordings can be as simple as you talking through a slide presentation or a recording of your computer screen as you demonstrate your skill and provide commentary.
 They’re cheap to produce and provide a lot of value to students.

-Home videos are also another popular option for content delivery.
+- Home videos are also another popular option for content delivery.
 Luckily, you don’t have to spend a lot to get quality video at home.
 For your course videos, you can speak directly to the camera, film your hands doing work, or even use a pre-recorded webinar or live event you’ve done.

 Some lessons may need just one content type, like a screencast, but others may need two, like a video with a companion PDF workbook.
 It’s perfectly fine—and encouraged—to use a variety of methods within your course.